autoprotocol/ascs/Specification/Refs/container_refs.md

 The `store` field indicates how a ref should be stored.
 These two fields are mutually exclusive.

+**Covers**
+The `cover` field indicates the type of cover a container is initially covered with.
+If no cover is specified the container is assumed to be uncovered.

 #### **Specification**
 {
   "refs": {